 15. El-Marie’s Antique and Art Marketplace

 If you’re looking for a unique shopping experience in Hartselle, then visit El-Marie’s Antique and Art Marketplace.

 This is a great stop if you’re seeking a gift for a loved one, or a souvenir of your Alabama stay.

-It’s really a one-stop-shop with over 40 stalls and booths displaying a host of antiques and collectables.
+It’s really a one-stop-shop with over 40 stalls and booths displaying a host of antiques and collectibles.

-It’s blend of old and new items attracts collectors, locals and tourists who all come to shop for artwork, vintage clothing, one-of-a-kind jewellery pieces and textiles.
+It’s blend of old and new items attracts collectors, locals and tourists who all come to shop for artwork, vintage clothing, one-of-a-kind jewelry pieces and textiles.